-In 2014, Texas' GDP was \$1.60 trillion.
-The food and fiber system's total estimated contribution was \$135.5 billion, or approximately 8.5% of the state's total GDP (see table 1).
-As illustrated in figure 1, from 2005 to 2014 the contribution of the food and fiber system to the state's GDP has remained stable, ranging from 8.3% to 8.9% of GDP, even though the absolute dollar value of the contribution has increased by 56%.
-Production agriculture (agriculture, forestry, fishing, and hunting) alone contributed 0.7% of the state's GDP.
+In 2019, Texas' GDP was \$1.84 trillion.
+The food and fiber system's total estimated contribution was \$159.2 billion, or approximately 8.6 percent of the state's total GDP (Table 1).
+As illustrated in Figure 1, from 2010 to 2019, the contribution of the food and fiber system to the state's GDP has remained stable, ranging from 8.3 percent to 9.1 percent of GDP, even though the absolute dollar value of the contribution has increased by 47 percent.

-The food and fiber system's percentage contribution to the state's GDP in 2014 (8.5%) increased slightly, relative to 2011-2013 (8.3% each year).
-Most of the growth in the Texas economy from 2010 to 2014 occurred in oil and gas extraction; finance, insurance, real estate, rental, and leasing; manufacturing; and services.
+The food and fiber system's percentage contribution to the state's GDP in 2019 (8.6 percent) decreased slightly, relative to 2018 (8.7 percent).
+Sectors of the economy that experienced the strongest growth were transportation and warehousing; wholesale trade; and finance, insurance, and real estate.

 Figure 2 compares the contribution of the food and fiber system to that of the other industries making up the state's economy.
-The largest single industry classification is services, followed by mining and utilities; manufacturing; finance, insurance, and real estate; government; and the food and fiber system.
-The sectors illustrated in figure 2 are adjusted by the portion of each sector's share of the food and fiber system.
+The largest single industry classification is services followed by finance, insurance, and real estate; manufacturing; government; mining and utilities; and the food and fiber system.
+The sectors illustrated in Figure 2 are adjusted by the portion of each sector's share of the food and fiber system.